 ARTH 2125.
-Introduction to the History of Art 1 (3-0-3) Introduction to the formal and symbolic structure of the artwork and its development from prehistory through the Middle Ages.
+Introduction to the History of Art 1– Prehistoric through Gothic (3-0-3) Introduction to the formal and symbolic structure of the artwork and its development from prehistory through the mid-13th century.
 (Course fee required.)

 ARTH 2126.
-Introduction to the History of Art 2 (3-0-3) Introduction to themes and problems in the history of western art from the Renaissance through the 20th century.
+Introduction to the History of Art 2– Renaissance through Modern (3-0-3) Introduction to themes and problems in the history of western art from the Renaissance (mid- to late-13th century) through the 20th century.
 (Course fee required.)

 ARTS 1000.
 Art Convocation (0-3-0) A laboratory experience to include student exhibitions, presentations, guest artists, master classes, lectures, field trips and administration of entrance evaluation for Visual arts majors.
 May be repeated.
 Attendance by non-majors is encouraged.
 (Course fee required.)